Vaasa Bio-gasification Plant, Finland

-The €40m project will witness start of construction in 2011 and is due to become operational in December 2012.
+The €40m ($52m) project witnessed start of construction in 2011 and became operational in March 2013.

 The project will help Vaskiluodon Voima to replace the use of 25-40% of the coal it currently uses for production of electricity.
 The plant will reduce carbon-emissions by about 230,000t a year and will be the world's largest biomass gasification of this magnitude.

-The project has received financial aid of approximately €10m from the Ministry of Employment and the Economy.
-Procurement of the domestic feedstock will generate €15m a year to the regional economy.
+The project received financial aid of approximately €10m ($13m) from the Ministry of Employment and the Economy.
+The Nordic Investment Bank (NIB) provided a loan of €18m ($23.4m) for the project.
+Procurement of the domestic feedstock will generate €15m ($19.5m) a year to the regional economy.

 Vaskiluodon Voima is a power and heat production company formed by a 50:50 joint venture between Pohjolan Voima and EPV Energia.
+Pohjolan Voima is the national energy company and EPV Energia is a power production and procurement company in Vaasa.

-Biomass gasification plant project
+Biomass gasification plant project details

-Vaskiluodon Voima plant details
+Vaskiluodon Voima plant and feedstock

-Development of the world's largest biomass gasification plant
+Developing the world’s largest biomass gasification plant

 Vaskiluoto 2 coal-fired plant history